Module Catalogues

 Method of teaching and learning

 The teaching sessions will consist of a mix of lecture, seminar discussion, small-group work analytical tasks and practical workshop activities.
 Participants will be expected to do preparatory reading for every session and to answer a set of pre-questions designed to stimulate discussion during the session.
-A series of unassessed coursework tasks will be set throughout the module, to ensure that participants are able to apply the knowledge they gain during the taught sessions to pedagogically-related tasks such as materials evaluation and selecting appropriate texts for developing listening skills.
+A series of unassessed coursework tasks will be set throughout the module, to ensure that participants are able to apply the knowledge they gain during the taught sessions to pedagogically-related tasks such as materials evaluation and selecting appropriate texts for developing a range of language skills.